A mother’s love never ends. A mother’s prayers for her adult children should not end either.

-We need to pray that our adult children will be protected from mental illness and have a sound mind.
+We must pray that our adult children will be protected from mental illness and have sound minds.

 Mark 7:21-23 tells us, “From within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lewdness, an evil eye, blasphemy, pride, foolishness: all these evil things proceed from within, and defile the man.”

 Since the enemy is always trying to get us to believe his lies, all evil and sin begin in mind, then go to the heart.

 Our adult children must take control of their minds, or the devil will.

 In 2 Timothy 1:7, we are assured: “God has not given us a spirit of fear, but of power and of love and of a sound mind.”

 Fear comes from the enemy.
 It is not of God.
 Fear causes us not to believe in God, which opens the door to dangerous thinking.

 Our adult children are being bombarded every single day with negativity and lies.
 Unfortunately, these lies can overtake our adult children’s thinking, and they begin to believe the lies.

 We must pray over our adult children that the enemy’s lies will be exposed and the truth of God’s love and word will penetrate their minds.